sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

   {{< youtube id="0OdB9y2b8nY" title="Advent of Code 2021 - Day 15 | Python (84*, 3682**)" >}}
 </details>

 Yet another bad part 2 (the trend continued).
+I leaderboarded on the first part, but had an awful delta time.
 This one was especially painful, because I could have had an amazing delta time, but I had two bugs that cancelled each other out on part 1, but did not on part 2.
 More on that later.

 <details class="advent-of-code-part-expander" open>
 <summary><h3>Part 1</h3></summary>